-A People Intelligence Platform extracts meaningful insights from a rich variety of proprietary talent and workforce data in new and unique ways.
+A People Intelligence Platform - powered by Perception Group - extracts meaningful insights from a rich variety of proprietary talent and workforce data in new and unique ways.
 Our machine learning enabled systems are engineered to produce predictive Selection - Development- Retention intelligence for client teams and key job roles.

 Our People Analytics is strategically focused on business results.
 This means reducing costs, identifying revenue opportunities and enhancing customer experience.
 We move the needle by optimizing how talent selection decisions are made in the hiring process.
 The resulting analytics are compelling; and are used to drive development, diversity and retention.